 - Ensures proper paperwork or online form completion

-With the combination of MembershipWorks all-in-one membership management software, some personal touches and this list of orientation ideas, your team should be ready to onboard new members in a stress-free manner.
+With the combination of MembershipWorks all-in-one nonprofit membership software, some personal touches and this list of orientation ideas, your team should be ready to onboard new members without stress.

 1. Welcome Email